Texas Highway Patrol: History

 Early law enforcement in Texas began with the establishment of the Texas Rangers in 1823 by Stephen F. Austin.
 The Rangers were originally formed to protect American settlers from Indian attacks, and over the years transformed into a paramilitary force.
 Rangers fought in the Texas Revolution, Mexican–American War, and Civil War.
 They quickly developed an international reputation for their exploits and perceived fearlessness (Mexican soldiers nicknamed them "Texas Devils" for their scouting and fighting abilities).
 From 1823 to 1845, they were a territorial force made up of volunteers charged with fighting Native Americans, guarding the Mexican border, and capturing thieves, murderers, and other criminals, occasionally by controversial methods.
 Nonetheless, it was not until the latter stages of the 19th century and the Texas cattle boom that the Rangers took on a law enforcement, rather than frontier militia, role.
+The Rangers faced new challenges as population increase.
+Their focused moved from defending outside threats to maintaining order within the communities.
+As more people were in need of courts, sheriffs, and police force the Rangers were positioned into the law enforcement.
+In 1935, the Rangers were moved under the Texas Department of Public Safety.

 From 1845 (when Texas was annexed by the United States) until the early 20th century, the Rangers were the only form of state law enforcement available.
 The force was temporarily disbanded by the federal government after the Civil War, and replaced with the short-lived Texas State Police.
 This agency lasted only three years before the Texas Rangers were reorganized.
 Until the introduction of the automobile, they remained the only state criminal law enforcement agency in Texas.